William Laird Smith: Later life

 Smith moved to Burnie and married his second wife Hermione Elsie Boldt in 1922.
 He eventually became a farmer.
 At the 1934 election, he ran against Prime Minister Joseph Lyons as a supporter of social credit.
-In 1938 he successfully applied for re-entry to the Labor Party.
-While officiating at an address by a Labor minister in Burnie in 1942 he suddenly died, survived by his wife and their adopted son.
+In March 1938 he successfully applied for re-entry to the Labor Party.

+Smith died suddenly on 21 October 1942, aged 73, while attending an ALP meeting at the Burnie Town Hall.
+The meeting was held in honour of ALP minister Eddie Ward and was also attended by Senator Bill Aylett.
+Smith moved a motion of thanks to Ward, but while Aylett was seconding the motion Smith had a sudden seizure and died on the platform within ten minutes.